headsnet/sms-bundle/README.md

 `https://app.your-domain.com/sms/esendex/opt-out`

-These end-points will receive the payload from Esendex and dispatch one of the following events:
+These end-points will receive the payload from EsendexEventDispatcher and dispatch one of the following events:

   - headsnet.sms.delivered
   - headsnet.sms.error
   - headsnet.sms.received
   - headsnet.sms.opt_out

-Listeners to these events will receive a `Headsnet\SmsBundle\Event\SmsApiEvent` instance which contains the message data.
+Listeners to these events will receive a `Headsnet\SmsBundle\Event\SmsEvent` instance which contains the message data.

 ## Contributing